 On her 18th birthday, Clary finds out she has special powers, Shadowhunter powers.
 While her family tried to keep it from her, she finds out she’s a half-angel, half-human demon hunter.

 - La Casa De Las Flores | The House of Flowers (2018-2020)

 Original language: Spanish (Mexico)

 This Mexican series is about The House of Flowers, although later there appears to be a second House of Flowers that is a cabaret (and not a flower shop).

 It’s a series about a complicated Mexican family: the patriarch’s mistress hangs herself, he goes to jail, his wife wants to keep up appearances, a son is queer (gay? bi? he’s confused), a daughter is cheating on her fiancé, and a funny speaking daughter has a transgender ex (played by a cis man, unfortunately).

 In short: it’s a juicy soap – basically a telenovela.
 But a very queer one!
-It’s a groundbreaking show in Mexico – sexuality and gender identity is rarely discussed in-depth on Mexican shows.
+It’s a groundbreaking show in Mexico – orientation and gender identity is rarely discussed in-depth on Mexican shows.

 - Tiny Pretty Things (2020-)